mmunhall/backbone-workshop/README.md

 ####TODO:####
 1. Annotate the source for parsing in [Docco](http://jashkenas.github.io/docco/).
+2. Add information to the description in each branch to help a participant understand what is being introduced.
-2. Find and fix the inconsistencies between branches:
+3. Find and fix the inconsistencies between branches:
     1. Missing workshop/swap-views-after-edit branch.
 	2. ...
 	3. ...